jasonmit/landmark.js/readme.md

 	<div id="landmark-id">This is optional, if you do not specify where landmark.js should display the landmarks one will be created for you.</div>
 	<a id="anchor-1" class="landmark" data-anchor="History of the Civil War">Anchor 1</a>

+Included is example.html which should help you can get a better feeling for how this plugin is used.